minio/docs/source/reference/minio-mc/mc-batch-generate.rst

    * - ``attempts:``
      - Number of tries to complete the batch job before giving up.
    * - ``delay:``
-     - The least amount of time to wait between each attempt.
+     - The amount of time to wait between each attempt.

 Sample YAML